krebeDev/nexjs-chrome-extension-starter/README.md

 This is a Chrome extension starter project created with Next.js.
 It's compliant with the latest Chrome Extension Manifest V3 guidelines.

+Unless your Chrome extension has complex UI, this template is not suitable for you.
+It might be an overkill for simpler extensions.

 ## Getting Started

 1. Clone the repository